 Ephemeral environments integrate smoothly into your existing development workflows by building on existing Octopus features such as Releases, Channels and Runbooks.

-Octopus will automatically create and deploy to an ephemeral environment from releases created within a specifically configured channel in a project, and supports provisioning and deprovisioning of associated infrastructure using Runbooks.
+Octopus can automatically create and deploy to an ephemeral environment from releases created within a specifically configured channel in a project, and supports provisioning and deprovisioning of associated infrastructure using Runbooks.

 Getting started